TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 <br>

 **In Laravel**, this became quite a challenge.
-Instead of adding a compiler pass, we run the `before resolving ()` method.
+Instead of adding a compiler pass, we run the `beforeResolving()` method.
 This method is run before every service is resolved, so we pick one of those that will get initialized at the start.

 Removing service from the container is easy.
 But there is **a catch for tagged services** - if we don't remove it from tagged services, it will still get injected via `$container->tagged()`.
 Here is the solution I came up with (I'm sure there is a better way):